-There is a lengthy process for some people.
-The decisions you make or don’t make can have an impact on the success of your bankruptcy case.
-Certain conduct, seeming innocent decisions, and miscellaneous financial transactions can have a lasting impact on your bankruptcy filing.
+Preparing to file bankruptcy can be a lengthy process for some people.
+The decisions you make or don’t make can have a very significant impact on the success of your bankruptcy case.
+Certain conduct, seeming innocent decisions, and miscellaneous financial transactions can have a lasting negative impact on your bankruptcy filing.
 Here are some of the more common mistakes to avoid when planning to file for personal bankruptcy.

-The court may be inclined to dismiss your bankruptcy case if you not filed income tax returns for at least two years before you initially filed for bankruptcy.
+The court may be inclined to dismiss your bankruptcy case if you not filed income tax returns for at least two (2) years before you initially filed for bankruptcy.
 The reason being that is extremely difficult to determine you past and current financial income, assets, or any tax obligations you may have if you do not have any current tax returns filed.
 You will not be able to move forward with your bankruptcy unless and until your tax returns are filed.
 While this is rare, it is best to try to catch up your tax returns if possible before filing bankruptcy.
 The court requires the most recent copy of your last filed bankruptcy petition to be given to the trustee upon the filing of your case.
 So if you are planning to file bankruptcy, at a minium you will need to locate a complete copy of your most recent filed IRS Federal tax return and provide a copy to your attorney.

-It is recommend that you do not hand over any of assets to anyone with the intent of hiding it from the creditor since you are required to list all of your assets at the time of filing for bankruptcy.
+It is recommend that you do not hand over any of assets to anyone with the intent of hiding it from your creditors since you are required to list all of your assets at the time of filing for bankruptcy.
 Doing so may lead to a dismissal of your case and even criminal penalties.
 In addition, assets that would normally be protected in a bankruptcy petition, do not have any protection from being collected, sold and liquidated by the bankruptcy trustee if fraudulent transferred.
 It is common for a person to sell some of their property in an effort to pay off a creditor, that itself is not a wrong action.
 However, at the time of your filing and when the trustee examines it you will be asked if you have recently (1 year or more) transferred any of your assets.
 If you did and you received money in exchange for it, the trustee will ask what you did with that money.
 If you have recently paid one of your creditors before filing, the trustee may try to get that money back.

 A preferential transfer can be a loan paid back to a person within one year of filing or repayment to a creditor within 90 days.
 While filing for bankruptcy, these transfers can be undone.
 The court appointed trustee can file to have that money that was paid to be returned so it can be distributed equally to the other creditors you owe, this is known as an adversarial proceeding.
 This might not be a big issue for the filer if it is against a creditor, but know that you have selectively paid off loans to family and friends, they may be asked to disgorge the funds back to the court to redistribute to your other creditors.

 Odds are that your creditors do not know that you are intending to file for bankruptcy.
 If any of your creditors have taken action against you they may be attempting to collect your debt by means of repossessing your car, foreclosing your home or garnishing your wager, among other things.
 It is advised that you do not turn a blind eye to the creditors, inform them of your decisions to file bankruptcy because in some situations any assets that the creditor confiscated may be returned to you after filing for bankruptcy but the process of getting your property back may be a difficult legal situation that could cause a lot of stress that could be avoided.